DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --output-layer

 This option specifies the output layer name if the output format supports it.
 This option is ignored for `shp` output.

 ##### --type

 This option specifies the output geometry type.
 The supported types are:

-* `polygon` draws a polygon bounding box around each detected feature.
+* `polygon` draws a polygon around each detected feature.
-* `point` draws a point in the middle of each detection bounding box.
+* `point` draws a point in the centroid of each detected feature polygon.

 ##### --producer-info